Dustin-DAC/Dustin-Dac.github.io/README.md

 - Believes in automating everything

 ## Skills
-- Proficient in Powershell, Bash/CMD, Python, GDScript, and C#
+- Proficient in Powershell, Bash/CMD, Python, JavaScript, and C#
-- Strong experience in API integrations and tool development
+- Experienced in Azure/Workspace Cloud Management
 - Skilled in systems automation and deployment
-- Experienced in Azure/cloud management and automation
 - Knowledgeable in security and documentation automation
+- Strong experience in API integrations and tool development

 ## Projects
 ### Tech Toolbox PSModule